ds18b20/ds18b20.github.io.source/source/_posts/Git-01-GitSetting.md

    # -t: key type
    # -C: Your Email
    ssh-keygen -t rsa -C "Your Email@gmail.com"
+   # to generate more than one key pairs
+   $ ssh-keygen -t rsa -C "Email" -f new_key_name
    ```

    If you don't want to set password, press SPACE for 3 times.